Teenagers in London – 55 Things To Do

 55. Lee Valley

-The area has a variety for things for young people to enjoy including:
+Lee Valley has a variety of things for young people to enjoy including:

 Hockey and Tennis Centre

 Tweens and teens up to 16 years old can join Lee Valley VeloPark school holiday sessions and after school clubs where they can learn basic skills like how to ride a bike, while more experienced riders can develop their skills with experienced coaches.